jwelker110/yahtzee-api/README.md

 user already exists, we return a JWT with their claim.
 If they don't already exist, we create their user in the datastore and return a JWT with their claim.<br><br>
 **login_example.html** already implements the frontend flow to retrieve the user's auth code and send to the server.
-The result is the JWT required for future requests.
+The returned value is the JWT required for future requests.
 ```
 Example request:
 {